True Piece Of Miner Waist Overalls

 This pair of original Levi’s 501XX dates back to the early 1900s and is a true piece of miner waist overalls.
 The waist overall was found recently this year in a closed abandoned mine in Nevada, America.
 It’s now part of my private denim archive.

 It’s fascinating to think about miners were going into mines in search of gold back in the days.
-Nowadays, some true denim hunters are going into those same mines in search of blue jeans (waist overalls), or better blue gold.
+Nowadays, some true denim hunters are going into those same mines in search of blue jeans (waist overalls), or better said, blue gold.
 It’s very dangerous to go into old closed mines as there’re many dangers as wild animals, toxic gases, low oxygen levels, unstable ground conditions, and unexploded dynamite.

 Most of the time they don’t find anything, but sometimes they come out with something really interesting.
-This pair is one of those treasures that have been in the mines since the early 1900s.
+This pair is one of those treasures that have been in the mine since the early 1900s.
 So, they have survived around hunderd years.

 It’s only the left leg, the other leg is mostly used for saving (repairing) another pair of waist overalls, or to fasten a candle or something.